DepressedGhibli/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-This prototype currently only works for the value of 16
+This prototype works for all vlaues (1 - 100)

-it prompts the user for a number ✅ if the number is 16 it makes the gird 16x16 boxes ✅ when the grid boxes are hovered over it changeds the colour ✅ however, due to the current CSS specifications is only able to make a perefect grid of 16x16 ❌
+it prompts the user for a number ✅ it creates a grid of boxes with the number✅ when the grid boxes are hovered over it changes the colour to pink✅ Made it so the programme dynamically makes divs for each column and that column holds the same number (grid number) of blocks.

-To do:
-I plan to make a function that dynamically makes divs for each row and that holds the grid number of blocks.

 Ways to make better:
 consider removing the ".grid" class and adding the event listener to the divs directly in the loops they are created in.